kurt-apple/cuda-options-calc/README.md

 # cuda-options-calc
 Using CUDA to explore options pricing and modeling

+# Don't sue me
+I am neither proficient with CUDA/C nor am I some sort of market wiz.
+In fact, this is my first time using CUDA.
+(I recommend it)

 # Early Days
 This is the early days of this project.
 My goal is to resolve some unanswered questions I have with options and options pricing.